biswaspriti123/data-structure-Algorithm/README.md

  3) Programe
     1) linear Search
     2) Reverse Number

+    **January 28

+  Today Focus on  Array:
+ 1) Array problems:
+ 2)[ missing number](https://leetcode.com/problems/missing-number/description/) : This code show how to find the missing number

 All contributions will be reviewed and merged if they add value to the repository. 😊

 ## 📧 Contact